A Non-Metric Approach to Space, Time and Gravitation: 2 An alternative framework of space and time

-Henceforth we refer to the members of ${\cal S}_t$ as the {\em fundamental hypersurfaces} (FHSs).
+Henceforth, we refer to the members of ${\cal S}_t$ as the {\em fundamental hypersurfaces} (FHSs).
 Observers always moving orthogonally to the FHSs are called {\em fundamental observers} (FOs).
 Note that the FOs are in general non-inertial.
-When doing calculations it is often necessary to define useful coordinate systems.
-A particular class of coordinate systems especially well adapted to the existence of the FHSs is the set of {\em global time coordinate systems} (GTCSs).
+When doing calculations, it is often necessary to define useful coordinate systems.
+A particular class of coordinate systems especially well adapted to the existence of the FHSs, is the set of {\em global time coordinate systems} (GTCSs).
 A coordinate system ${\{}x^{\mu}{\}}$ is a GTCS if and only if the relationship in $\cal N$ between the time coordinate $x^0$ and the global time function $t$ is explicitly given by the equation $x^0=ct$.
-Since the local hypersurface-orthogonal direction in $\cal M$ by definition is physically equivalent to the direction along the world line of the local FO in $\cal N$, the one-parameter family of metrics is most conveniently expressed in a GTCS.
+Since the local hypersurface-orthogonal direction in $\cal M$ is, by definition, physically equivalent to the direction along the world line of the local FO in $\cal N$, the one-parameter family of metrics is most conveniently expressed in a GTCS.
 That is, in a GTCS the spatial line elements of the FHSs evolve along the world lines of the FOs in $\cal N$; there is no need to worry about the explicit evolution of the spatial geometry along alternative world lines.
-Note that there exist infinitely many GTCSs due to the particular structure of quasi-metric space-time but that in general it is not possible to find one where the FOs are at rest.
-However, in particular cases further simplification is possible if we can find a {\em comoving} coordinate system.
+Note that there exist infinitely many GTCSs due to the particular structure of quasi-metric space-time, but that in general, it is not possible to find one which with respect to the FOs are at rest.
+However, in particular cases, further simplification is possible if we can find a {\em comoving} coordinate system.
 A comoving coordinate system is by definition a coordinate system where the spatial coordinates are constants along the world lines of the FOs.
 A comoving coordinate system which is also a GTCS we conventionally call a {\em hypersurface-orthogonal coordinate system} (HOCS).
-Expressed in a HOCS the 3-vector piece $g_{0i}$ of each 4-metric vanishes on its domain FHS.
-Thus the proper time along the world lines of the FOs in $\cal N$ may be found directly from the scalar piece $g_{00}$ of each 4-metric in $\cal M$ if each 4-metric is expressed in a HOCS.
-But in general it is not possible to find a HOCS; that is possible for particular cases only.
+Expressed in a HOCS, the 3-vector piece $g_{(t)0i}$ of ${\bf g}_t$ vanishes.
+But in general, it is not possible to find a HOCS; that is possible for particular cases only.